saschazar21/jpeg-butcher/README.md

 | **COM**    | `0xFF` `0xFE`          | _variable_ | Comment                      | Placeholder for textual comment                                                                 |
 | **EOI**    | `0xFF` `0xD9`          | _none_     | End Of Image                 | Last marker in a valid JPEG file, marks end of file                                             |

+### Manipulating Values

+Generally speaking, there is no real strategy for how to gain certain effects by changing specific values.
+Mostly it's a hit or miss—although each image may be reset to its initial state for starting over again.
+Omar Shehata provides some information in his article [Unraveling the JPEG](https://parametric.press/issue-01/unraveling-the-jpeg/) for getting started.

+The safest way of experimenting with different values is looking for a Huffman table marker (`FF C4`) and start changing payload values greater than 10 or so...

+ℹ️ Whenever the preview image becomes invisible, the byte values have been changed to a state, where they are corrupting the image so that it's not decodeable anymore.

 ## Build Setup

 ```bash